-If you spend more than $750, you might have to face a penalty on checking account for going below the threshold.
-If you go above $1000, you might have to pay the penalty on checking account, and/or carry some balance at super high interest rates on your credit card.
+If you spend more than $750, you might have to face a penalty on your checking account for going below the threshold.
+If you go above $1000, you might have to pay the penalty on your checking account, and/or carry some balance at super-high interest rates on your credit card.
 It’s not worth it.

 Keep the math simple when it comes to using credit cards.
-Use reasonable amounts on credit card and automate the payments to be processed before due date.
+Use reasonable amounts on credit cards and automate the payments to be processed before the due date.